wangkuiyi/goplus/README.md

 ### Error handling

-We reinvent error handling specification in Go+.
+We reinvent the error handling specification in Go+.
 We call them `ErrWrap expressions`:

 ```go
 expr! // panic if err